To ArXiv or not to ArXiv: A Study Quantifying Pros and Cons of Posting Preprints Online: Experiment design

-\paragraph{Design for Q1.} To find the fraction of reviewers that deliberately search for their assigned paper on the Internet, we surveyed the reviewers.
+The research question Q1 focuses on the fraction of reviewers who deliberately search for their assigned paper on the Internet during the conference review process.
+To measure this number we surveyed the reviewers in \ICMLyear{}, and separately the reviewers in \ECyear{}.
 Importantly, as reviewers may not be comfortable answering questions about deliberately breaking the double-blindness of the review process, we designed the survey to be anonymous.
+At the same time, it is useful to note that neither of these two conferences explicitly had any guidelines for reviewers on (not) searching for their assigned paper online.
 We used the Condorcet Internet Voting Service (CIVS)~\citep{CIVS}, a widely used service to conduct secure and anonymous surveys.
 Further, we took some steps to prevent our survey from spurious responses (e.g., multiple responses from the same reviewer).
 For this, in EC, we generated a unique link for each reviewer that accepted only one response.
 In ICML we generated a link that allowed only one response per IP address and shared it with reviewers asking them to avoid sharing this link with anyone.\footnote{The difference in procedures between EC and ICML is due to a change in the CIVS policy that was implemented between the two surveys.} The survey form was sent out to the reviewers via CIVS after the initial reviews were submitted.
 In the e-mail, the reviewers were invited to participate in a one-question survey on the consequences of publishing preprints online.
 The survey form contained the following question:

 \begin{quote} ``During the review process, did you search for any of your assigned papers on the Internet?'' \end{quote}

 with two possible options: \textit{Yes} and \textit{No}.
 The respondents had to choose exactly one of the two options.
 To ensure that the survey focused on reviewers deliberately searching for their assigned papers, right after the question text, we provided additional text: ``Accidental discovery of a paper on the Internet (e.g., through searching for related works) does not count as a positive case for this question.
 Answer \textit{Yes} only if you tried to find an assigned paper itself on the Internet.''